jembi/openhim-load-tests/README.md

 ## 3. Initial setup for remote servers

-`python` (version 2.x) and `pip` must be installed on the host machines in order for Ansible modules to run on remote targets.
+`python` (version 2.x) and `pip` must be installed on the remote hosts in order for Ansible modules to run on those targets.
 On Ubuntu this can be done with:

 ```sh